Al Franken stuck his tongue to a pole and he's frozen there.

 And nobody's considering the costs.

-On my local show up here in the Twin Cities the other day, I had on an economist from the American Council for Capital Formation.
+On my local show up here in the Twin Cities the other day, I had an economist from the American Council for Capital Formation.

-And she said that if you implement Kyoto, the Kyoto Accord, which the Clinton administration could have done, and wisely did not, proving once again that even a blind squirrel finds an acorn every now and then.
+And she said that if you implement Kyoto, the Kyoto Accord, which the Clinton administration could have done and wisely did not, proving once again that even a blind squirrel finds an acorn every now and then.

 Because the only way to implement these things is through carbon taxes, is through restraints on energy use, renewable fuel mandates.

-Telling utilities they've got to use wind power and solar power is going to elicit a massive increase in your electricity bill.
+We've been talking about the way ethanol is driving up the price of groceries, telling utilities they've got to use wind power and solar power is going to elicit a massive increase in your electricity bill.

 For what?